Alphabetical Plant Listing

 Cinnamon Cindy' Camellia, Fall Blooming Camellias, Winter Blooming Camellias, Spring Blooming Camellias, Early to Late Season Camellias, Fragrant Camellias

-Fragrant and vigorous, Camellia 'Cinnamon Cindy' features very pretty clusters of small, peony-form, white flowers, 2 in. wide (5 cm), with tinges of pink on their regular petals.
+Fragrant and vigorous, Camellia ‘Cinnamon Cindy’ features very pretty clusters of small, peony-form, white flowers, 2 in. wide (5 cm), with tinges of pink on their regular petals.
 Their center is graced by 22 pure white petaloids (small petals) and the odd stamen.
 The exquisite flowers are borne in profusion over a fairly long period extending from early to late season (November to April in the Northern Hemisphere; April to September in the Southern Hemisphere).
-Rich with a very pleasing fragrance, reminiscent of cinnamon, they offer a beautiful contrast against the lush evergreen foliage of glossy, serrately margined, small, ovate-shaped, medium to dark green leaves which interestingly emerge somewhat reddish.
-'Cinnamon Cindy' is a camellia hybrid resulting from the cross of Camellia japonica and Camellia lutchuensis.
+Rich with a very pleasing fragrance reminiscent of cinnamon, they offer a beautiful contrast against the lush evergreen foliage of glossy, serrately margined, small, ovate-shaped, medium to dark green leaves, which interestingly emerge somewhat reddish.
+‘Cinnamon Cindy’ is a camellia hybrid resulting from the cross of Camellia japonica and Camellia lutchuensis.

 • This medium-sized evergreen shrub has a slender habit and grows at a slow to medium rate, up to 8-10 ft. tall (240-300 cm) and 3-6 ft. wide (90-180 cm)

 • A part shade to full shade lover, this plant is best grown in consistently moist, acidic, organically richwell-drained soils.
-Provide a site sheltered from cold, dry winds as buds and flowers may be damaged by cold winds.
-Protect from the early morning sun and from the direct hot summer afternoon sun.
+Provide a site sheltered from cold, dry winds, as buds and flowers may be damaged by cold winds.
+Protect from the early morning sun and the direct hot summer afternoon sun.

 • May be attacked by aphids, scale insects, and vine weevil